 Mailing Address: 117 Newman Street, San Francisco, California 94110

 Our office hours are Monday through Friday, 8:00 am to 5:00 pm Pacific Daylight Time.

-We accept Visa, MasterCard, Discover and American Express.
-All transactions are handled by our payment vendor – PaySimple.
+We accept Visa, MasterCard, Discover, American Express and PayPal.
+All transactions are handled by our payment vendor, PayPal.
 To process payments for your project, we send you an invoice via email and you simply click on the “Pay Now” button.
-All aspects of the transaction are handled through PaySimple’s secure website.
+All aspects of the transaction are handled through PayPal’s secure servers.

 Process, Scheduling & Typical Services

 - Send us your Design Documents: Using our Free Estimates page, send us your drawing files, sketches, finish schedules, and any other information that will help us tell your story.
 We review your project within one business day and submit a detailed proposal including cost and schedule.
 Once our agreement is approved, the project moves into production.

 - 3D Modeling: We build a highly detailed, exacting 3D model of your design.

 - Materials, Finishes & Colors: We can create any finish that you specify – paint, brick, stone, concrete, glass, metals, roofing – the list is nearly endless.
 We draw from a library of over 100,000 textures and finishes, so we can offer fast, economic turn-around.

 - Site & Hardscape: For exterior renderings, we build a detailed 3D model of your project’s site, including sidewalks, driveways and any other adjacent structures you might need to see.
 If you don’t have a site plan, we can use one of our ready-made templates instead.

 - Landscaping: We include 3D modeling of your landscape design.
 We have hundreds of pre-built, photo-realistic 3D models of trees, shrubs, flowers and grass to match the specifications of your design.
 If you don’t have a planting plan, choose from one of our landscaping templates to complement your project’s design.